BAR LIABILITY FOR ASSAULTS IN BARS, CLUBS AND OTHER ESTABLISHMENTS

 The contract between the landowner and the security company often provides a basis to sue the security company because the security company voluntarily undertook the responsibility to protect the premises’ patrons.
-A non-party may sue a security company for a breach of contract if it is an intended beneficiary, even if not mentioned as a party to the contract, if the parties’ intent to benefit the third party is apparent from the face of the contract.
-Often the scope of the security company’s responsibility is determined by looking at the language in the contract.
+A customer can sue a security company for a negligence where they fail to protect a bar's patrons.
 New York law recognizes that where a contract demonstrates that a security service was the exclusive provider of security services to protect third parties legally on the property, the patrons are intended beneficiaries of the contract to provide security.
 Where performance of the contract is to be rendered directly to a third party under the terms of an agreement, the third party is deemed an intended beneficiary of the covenant and is entitled to sue for its breach.
 New York law recognizes that an injured assault victim may recover as a third-party beneficiary of a security contract when a defendant security company fails to perform a duty imposed by contract when it appears that the parties to the contract intended to confer a direct benefit on the alleged third-party beneficiary to protect him from physical injury.

 New York law also recognizes that security companies owe a duty to the premises’ patrons where the provisions of the contract evidence that the parties intended to confer a direct benefit on the third-party to protect him or her from physical injury.
 Security guards who voluntarily provide security services or who are under a contractual duty to provide security services for an establishment do owe a duty to protect patrons from the foreseeable assaults.
 Likewise, New York law recognized that the broad language in security company’s employee manual can impose a duty upon the security company’s employees to protect the patrons of the establishment from violence.